Macarious-GK/DevSecOps_Self_Intern/k8s/Readme.md

 #### Deployment strategies
 - Rolling Update Deployment (Default)
     - This strategy replace pod by pod without any downtime
-    - Minor performace reduction happend (the desired no. of pods is less by one)
+    - Minor performance reduction happened (the desired no. of pods is less by one)
 - Recreate Deployment
     - This strategy shutdown all old pods and up the new ones
     - Used for system that cannot work with partially update state
     - It has downtime
 - Canary Deployment
-    - Its partially udpade strategy that allow you to test your new version by assignening % of the real users to user the new version 25%
+    - Its partially update strategy that allow you to test your new version by assigning % of the real users to user the new version 25%

 #### Multi Container Pods
  more than one conatinaer in one pod